apache/doris-website/versioned_docs/version-2.0/get-starting/quick-start/quick-start.md

 ## Create database and table

-### Connect to Doris
+### Connect to Apache Doris

-Use admin account to connect to Doris FE.
+Use admin account to connect to Apache Doris FE.

 ```Bash
 mysql -uadmin -P9030 -h127.0.0.1